Nevada Financial Advisor Career

 Do I need a college degree to become a financial advisor in Nevada?

 No college degree is required to become a licensed financial advisor in Nevada.
 However, you must pass the Series 7 exam and be sponsored by a FINRA-registered broker-dealer.
 Many firms prefer candidates with bachelor's degrees in finance, business, or economics, but it's not mandatory.
-FATI connects candidates of all educational backgrounds with sponsoring firms throughout Nevada.
+FATN connects candidates of all educational backgrounds with sponsoring firms throughout Nevada.

 How much do financial advisors make in Nevada?